00sapo/python-dust/README.md

 here](https://pdm.fming.dev/latest/usage/pep582/#configure-ide-to-support-pep-582).

 I have not tested `pip` mode enough to give advice about editor configurations.

+In general, `./dust fly <editor-command>` should always work out-of-the box.

 ## Why `pdm` and not `put your favorite tool here`?